ambientpointcorp/covid19-philadelphia/README.md

 -   COVID Cases by Date
 -   COVID Cases by Sex
 -   COVID Cases by Zipcode
--   COVID Deaths by Age
 -   COVID Deaths by Date
+-   COVID Deaths by Sex/Age
--   COVID Deaths by Sex
+-   COVID Deaths by Zipcode

 These have been collected since 8/14/2020: